We Are Quantum

 We are also engaged in developing design methodologies for fault-tolerant quantum computing hardware.

-Dark Star is a consultant on quantum technology projects for industry leaders in the United Arab Emirates and Canada.
+Dark Star offers consulting service to businesses looking to understand how quantum computing can help them gain a quantum of advantage.
+We have been consultants on quantum technology projects for industry leaders in the United Arab Emirates and North America.

 Contact us for more details.